Discount Extension¶

 | priority | integer | No | Stacking order for discount calculation.
 Lower numbers applied first (1 = first). |

-| allocations | Array[Allocation] | No | Breakdown of where this discount was allocated.
+| allocations | Array[object] | No | Breakdown of where this discount was allocated.
 Sum of allocation amounts equals total amount. |

 Allocation¶